-The CWC exists to give students (you folks) the chance to network, improve your craft, and get published.
+Curtin Writers Club is a space to give students the opportunities to network, improve their writing skills and get published.

-You can also submit your writing to our very own Coze Journal, a yearly print publication of CWC Members' writing.
+You can also submit your writing to our very own Coze Journal, an annual print publication of CWC Members' writing.

 In the subject line of your email, please include the following information: